jnruby/waves-timer/README.md

 change the db credentials towards the top of the file timecheck.php for your specific system.

+This can be successfully deployed as a server instance, for example AWS, or can be used on an intranet.

-to get this to work on an intranet you will need a router and an ethernet cable. connect your computer to the router and find the ip address using ifconfig. place this project in a directory that you can access by localhost -- /var/www/html/sync_stopwatch. tell other users to connect to that ip address and the folder that your stopwatch is in.
+to get this to work on an intranet you will need a router and an ethernet cable. connect your computer to the router and find the ip address using ifconfig.
+You will need to install the LAMP stack.
+Place this project in a directory that you can access by localhost — /var/www/html/sync_stopwatch. tell other users to connect to that ip address and the folder that your stopwatch is in.

 so something like
 http://192.168.0.1/sync_stopwatch